 - #devuan-arm is a channel specific to Devuan on embedded ARM systems.

-- Developers gather on the #devuan-dev channel, where a loquacious bot sends information about commits and builds.
+- Developers gather on the #devuan-dev channel.

 - Various Devuan teams gather in their own channels: